mjschwenne/Pathfinder-GB/content/session-recaps/session-log-2022-01-30.md

 - Correctly locating the tower of the Principality, Oisin and Breagan where then able to score a conference with both of the delegates, Bur Harcosa and Vessimur Yutros.
 The delegates seemed perhaps like there were in some form of disagreement and were not overly concerned with the members of the task force, but they did introduce the assigned member to the task force from the Principality, Jusa Lok.

 Jusa is a human woman and member of the Church of Kroina, Lady Foresight.
 During the meeting she seemed nervous and stressed, leading to an awkward exchange with Oisin about killing each other.
 Later, during the talk back she mentioned having a vision of her own death.

-Jusa is a human woman and member of the Church of Kroina, Lady Foresight.
-During the meeting she seemed nervous and stressed, leading to an awkward exchange with Oisin about killing each other.
-Later, during the talk back she mentioned having a vision of her own death.